By Ray Schultz

 Oh, how delicious.

 And Fitzgerald?
-I revere him as a writer, but the man had his tics, and Hemingway captured them.
+I revere him as an author, but the man had his tics, and Hemingway captured them.
 Take this scene, in which the two are traveling in Fitzgerald’s car, which has no roof, from Lyon to Paris, and are drenched in the rain, drinking wine all the way.
 Fitzgerald is convinced he has caught a fatal congestion, and they check into a hotel, and are dressed in their pajamas in the room while their clothes are being dried.
 Hemingway is reading a crime serial in a French newspaper.

 On this evening in the hotel I was delighted that he was being so calm.
 I had mixed the lemonade and whisky and given it to him with two aspirins and he had swallowed the aspirins without protest and with admirable calm and was sipping his drink.
 His eyes were open now and were looking far away.
 I was reading the crime in the inside of the paper and was quite happy, too happy it seemed.